 Racing radio control sailboats is very exciting and lots of fun.
 All of the tactics are the same as for sailing full size boats, but with model boats everything happens much more quickly.
 There are lots of starts and lots of buoy roundings.
 Skippers are often of very competitive big boat skippers.
 When you get it right, it is fairly simple.
 Here are some of the tips we have learned over the years that will help guide you to having a terrific time racing your radio control sailboat with a fun group of fellow sailors.

 CSC is committed youth sailing education, which teaches children so much about sailing, but also about personal responsibility, safety and being a part of a team.
 Our Juniors programs are led by experienced sailors that have been working with youth for many years.
+We also have an active junior racing team that participates in the TSA Youth Circuit.
+The circuit events can be found on the club calendar, and the full calendar and results are also on the TSA website.

 Some of our upcoming Juniors Education programs will be listed on this page, and you can register for each as noted.